nuhaminae/Stock-Market-Price-Prediction-with-Sentiment-Analysis/README.md

 # Stock Market Price Prediction with Sentiment Analysis

-This repository provides a framework for analyzing and predicting stock market prices by combining traditional historical price data with sentiment analysis from news and publication sources.
+This repository provides a framework for analysing and predicting stock market prices by combining traditional historical price data with sentiment analysis from news and publication sources.
 It is designed for experimentation and research in the intersection of natural language processing (NLP) and quantitative financial analysis.

 ---